The Framework: A Universe That Never Closes

 Time is not a pre-existing dimension.
 Time emerges wherever coherence accumulates, because accumulation inherently produces a before and an after.

 When agglomeration begins — when one coherent patch pulls in more patches — sequence emerges.
 What was simultaneous possibility now unfolds as before → after.
-First persistent alignment, first moment: threads start weaving.

 IV.
 The Boundary Layer